billstam12/model-simulation-population/README.md

 ### Footnote

 The results of both the model and the simulation follow in the lines of code below.
 I have to be clear that this project was made for fun and for me to try to test my Python, statistics and R skills while finding out something I was really curious about.
 For this reason, I INSIST that you do take what is described with a big grain of salt as it is only a model of society and does not try to replicate every single aspect of reality.
-In the future I hope I improve on both the model and the simulation, adding more features and making it as realer as I can.
+In the future I hope I improve on both the model and the simulation, adding more features and making it as close to reality as I can.

 # Person stats model